-Ryan specializes in handling complex patent litigation matters before U.S. district courts and the U.S. International Trade Commission.
-Ryan has represented clients in patent infringement actions involving a broad array of technologies, including liquid crystal displays, semiconductor fabrication, wireless networking devices, core and edge network routers, and microprocessor architecture.
-Ryan’s experience covers all major aspects of patent litigation, including pre-filing investigations, fact and expert discovery, Markman hearings, summary judgment, trial, post-trial proceedings, and appeals to the U.S. Court of Appeals for the Federal Circuit.
+Ryan handles complex patent litigation matters before U.S. district courts and the U.S. International Trade Commission (ITC).
+He represents clients in patent infringement actions involving technologies such as liquid crystal displays, semiconductor fabrication, wireless networking devices, core and edge network routers and microprocessor architecture.
+Ryan’s experience covers all major aspects of patent litigation, including pre-filing investigations, fact and expert discovery, Markman hearings, summary judgment, trial, post-trial proceedings and appeals to the U.S. Court of Appeals for the Federal Circuit.

 Representative Patent Litigation Experience